-Roberts, a Democrat, was the representative for Texas's 4th congressional district from 1961 to 1980.
+Roberts was the representative for Texas’s 4th congressional district and was a Democrat.
+He served from 1961 to 1980.

-The chart is based on the bills Roberts sponsored and cosponsored.
+The chart is based on the bills Roberts sponsored and cosponsored from Jan 14, 1975 to Dec 13, 1980.
 See full analysis methodology.

 Roberts was the primary sponsor of 7 bills that were enacted: